Random walks with bounded first moment on finite-volume spaces: Non-escape at infinity

-In this paragraph, we prove \ref{thA'} in the particular case where $G=\SL_{d}(\R)$, $\Lambda=\SL_{d}(\Z)$ for some $d\geq 2$.
-The drift functions we use were introduced by Benoist and Quint in \cite{bq_fv}, although they were rather defined in an exponential form.
+We prove \ref{thA'} in the particular case where $G=\SL_{d}(\R)$, $\Lambda=\SL_{d}(\Z)$ for some $d\geq 2$.
+The drift functions we use were defined (in an exponential form) by Benoist and Quint in \cite{bq_fv}.
+They are inspired by former works of Eskin, Margulis, Mozes \cite{EskMar04,EskMarMoz98}.
 We begin by recalling their construction.

 Fix a probability measure $\mu$ on $\SL_d(\R)$, and let $H$ be the algebraic group generated by the support of $\mu$.
-We assume that the non compact part $H^{nc}$ of $H$ is semisimple, or equivalently that $H$ is reductive with compact center.
+We assume that the non-compact part $H^{nc}$ of $H$ is semisimple, or equivalently that $H$ is reductive with compact center.
 Consider the representation of $H$ on the exterior algebra $V=\wedge^*\R^d$ and decompose it into its isotypical components for the induced action of $H^{nc}$:

 Alternatively, denoting by $H^{\circ}$ the identity component of $H$ in the Zariski topology, each $V^{(j)}$ is obtained by summing together all the irreducible subrepresentations of $H^\circ$ on $V$ with a given highest weight.
 The action of $H$ on $V$ then induces an action of the group of connected components $F=H/H^{\circ}$ on the set $\{V^{(j)}, j\in J\}$ which stabilizes the subspace $V^{H^{nc}}$ of $H^{nc}$-invariant vectors.
 By the law of large numbers \cite[Theorem 10.9, Corollary 10.12]{BQRW}, we can associate to each representation $V^{(j)}$ a Lyapunov exponent $\lambda_1^{(j)}\in \R$, that quantifies the exponential growth rate of the walk on $V^{(j)}$ and only depends on the $F$-orbit of $V^{(j)}$.
 Moreover, by semisimplicity of $H^{nc}$, we have $\lambda^{(j)}_{1}\geq 0$, with $\lambda_1^{(j)}=0$ if and and only if $V^{(j)}=V^{H^{nc}}$ \cite[Theorem 10.9 (f)]{BQRW}.